 Control constructor includes its name and properties defining its look-and-feel and behavior.

-Some properties duplicate HTML attributes, some are typically Webix control properties.
+Some properties duplicate HTML attributes, some are typical Webix control properties.
 In addition, you can set necessary HTML attributes to your control within the attributes object property:

 { view:"text", width:200, attributes:{ maxlength:10 }, click: function(){ ... }}

-The label (string) property sets a text label for a control, a string placed by the control.
+The label property sets a caption for a control.
+It is placed by the control.

-Please, don't mix it with a separate view label.
+Please, do not mix it up with the standalone view label.

 Related sample: Positioning Labels

-Any control can be set disabled and readonly with the help of dedicated properties:
+You can disable any control or set it to be readonly with the help of the dedicated properties:

 elements:[